paulboivin/paulboivin/README.md

 - Located and downloaded data from three public sources.
 Evaluated data availability, format consistency, and coverage gaps before committing to the analytical scope.
 - Cleaned and standardized each dataset individually using a most-recently-published deduplication strategy.
 - Built a two-page interactive dashboard.
-- Analayzed trends related to capital hoarding behavior and outcomes of capital deployment on GDP.
+- Analyzed trends related to capital hoarding behavior and outcomes of capital deployment on GDP.
 - Wrote a structured business document translating analytical findings into plain language for a technical and non-technical stakeholder audience.

 ### [Northgate Marketplace Funnel Analysis][4]